Blog

 Challenges in DTC via Amazon and How to Overcome Them

-• Storage Fees: Amazon charges fees for storing inventory, especially during peak seasons.
-Sellers should forecast demand accurately to avoid long-term storage costs.
+• Storage Fees: Amazon has fees for storing inventory during busy seasons.
+Sellers need to predict demand to avoid costs for long-term storage.

-Solution: Use demand planning tools and consider third-party prep centers for overflow storage.
+Solution: Use tools to plan demand and think about using outside prep centers for extra storage.

-• Labeling and Packaging Requirements: Amazon has strict packaging standards.
-Any non-compliance can lead to delays or extra fees.
+• Labeling and Packaging Requirements: Amazon has tough packaging rules.
+Not following these can cause delays or extra fees.

-Solution: Partner with professional FBA prep services to ensure products meet Amazon’s requirements before sending them for direct warehouse shipping.
+Solution: Team up with expert FBA prep services to make sure products meet Amazon’s needs before sending them straight to warehouses.

 direct to consumer